juanludataanalyst/indeed_data_scraper_request/readme.md

 ## 🔍 Features

+- Developed using **Requests** and **Beautiful Soup** for efficient and reliable web scraping.
 - Scrapes job postings for a given role and location.
-- Collects and saves the HTML content of each job.
+- Collects and saves the HTML content of each job posting.
 - Traverses all available pages until no more results are found.
-- Operates efficiently to scrape up to **2000 job postings** in custom configuration.
+- Extracts job postings from the last **14 days** for relevant and recent data.
+- With the current setup, it averages scraping **1000 job postings** in 5 hours without being blocked.
+This number can increase if smaller delays are configured between requests, but risk of being blocked increases.

 ---